-Supportive evidence was originally obtained from studies on rats.
+Supportive evidence of BCAAs was originally obtained from studies on rats.
 Researchers didn’t account for the fact that protein signaling pathways in rats differs from that of humans in important ways.
 Also, methodologies used to test the rats differ from those used in clinical settings.

 Here’s an overview of muscle protein synthesis: 20 amino acids comprise muscle protein.
 The body cannot produce nine of the 20 in physiologically significant amounts, thus those nine are known as essential amino acids (EAAs).
-All of the EAAs, along with the11 non-essential amino acids, are required in adequate amounts to build muscle.
+All of the EAAs, along with the 11 non-essential amino acids, are required in adequate amounts to build muscle.

 When in a post-absorptive state (8-12 hours after your last meal), all EAAs for muscle protein synthesis come from muscle protein breakdown.
 Studies consistently find that at this point, muscle breakdown will exceed muscle synthesis, owing to the fact that there is a net flux of EAAs from breakdown into plasma and oxidative pathways.
 In other words, about 70% of the amino acids from muscle breakdown can be reincorporated back into muscle protein while the other 30% are oxidized within the muscle tissue or released into plasma.

 Because all EAAs are required for building muscle, then consumption of BCAAs can only increase muscle synthesis if the efficiency of recycling and reincorporating the other six EAAs is also increased.
-In other words, protein breakdown is the only source of replenishing those rate-limiting EAAs.
-Inducing an anabolic state following the consumption of BCAAs while in the post-absorptive state would therefore be theoretically impossible.
+In other words, protein breakdown is the only source of replenishing those other eleven EAAs.
+Inducing an anabolic (building) state following the consumption of BCAAs while in the post-absorptive state would therefore be theoretically impossible.
 Even with the most generous predictions about the intricate muscle protein pathways, the highest increase in protein synthesis that could be seen would be from 0.050% to 0.057%, which would be difficult to accurately measure, according to Wolfe.

 The few studies that do measure protein synthesis following BCAA consumption back Wolfe’s theories.
 A study led by Louard et al. found that BCAA infusion increased plasma concentrations of BCAAs four-fold.
 Instead of observing increased muscle protein synthesis, muscle protein synthesis significantly decreased.
 The same results were obtained by another study led by the same investigators when the BCAA infusion was extended to a longer timer period.
 BCAA plasma concentrations increased from five to eight fold, but muscle protein synthesis was still significantly decreased.
 Additionally, total muscle protein turnover was decreased.